cadifyai/tool2schema/README.md

 # Usage

 On all functions that you would like to get the schema for, simply add the `EnableTool` decorator.
-Then simply use the return value of `FindToolEnabledSchemas` method directly in your requests to whatever LLM you are using.
+Then use the return value of `FindToolEnabledSchemas` method directly in your requests to whatever LLM you are using.

 ```python
 from tool2schema import EnableTool